Ultrasonics is an increasingly popular method of cleaning vinyl records. Paul Rigby reviews Audio Desk’s Ultrasonic Pro Vinyl Cleaner

 The Audiodesk is expensive in basic terms, yes, but the improvement in sound quality is akin to upgrading from a budget to a top flight turntable.
 In those relative terms, its cheap.
 A complete bargain.
 You know what?
 I spent a few long minutes, after reviewing the Audio Desk, just staring at my vinyl collection.
 Once oh so familiar, I suddenly realised that I didn’t know what any of them really sounded like.
 Not any more.
 With the Audio Desk, I was going to find out, for the very first time.
 Even my buying habits had now changed.
 Apart from the unlucky record buy, here or there, featuring groove damage (which can happen, we all know), now even charity shop and car boot finds hold fewer fears.

 A well built, easy to use record cleaning machine with the added benefit of simultaneous, double sided cleaning and an automatic wet/dry system.
 What makes this design truly audiophile, though, is the ultrasonic addition and the top notch liquid cleaner.
-That means that, for only the fourth time ever on this site which features more than 200 product reviews thus far, it receives a perfect 10/10 score and the extremely rare Golden Groovy award.
+That means that, for only the third time ever on this site which features more than 200 product reviews thus far, it receives a perfect 10/10 score and the extremely rare Golden Groovy award.

 AUDIO DESK PRO ULTRASONIC VINYL CLEANER